Hash-2003/hr-intelligence-platform/docs/development_roadmap.md

 ## Immediate Next Step

-The next recommended implementation step is **PII and sensitive-data redaction before LLM calls**.
+The next recommended implementation step is **Alembic database migrations**.

 Rationale:

-The platform now has request intake, webhook intake, draft review, auditability, explicit state validation, mock RBAC, and reviewer actor traceability.
-The largest remaining safety and production-readiness gap is privacy handling for HR data before it is sent to an external or hosted LLM provider.
+The system now has a growing schema with operational tables, draft lifecycle states, RBAC-related audit metadata, and `agent_runs.pii_redaction_counts`.
+Since SQLite will not automatically update existing tables when model columns are added, migrations are becoming necessary for reliable development and deployment.

 Recommended first code changes:

-1. Add a deterministic `PIIRedactionService`.
+1. Add Alembic.
-2. Redact common sensitive fields before LLM calls:
-   - email addresses
-   - phone numbers
-   - employee IDs
-   - national ID/NIC-like patterns
-   - URLs
-   - salary/payroll amounts where feasible
-3. Preserve raw stored records for local backend traceability while sending sanitized prompt text to the LLM.
-4. Add redaction metadata such as detected entity counts/types.
-5. Avoid storing raw sensitive LLM prompts in audit details.
-6. Add tests for redaction behavior and workflow integration.
+2. Generate an initial migration from the current SQLAlchemy models.
+3. Add a migration for `agent_runs.pii_redaction_counts` if the baseline database already exists.
+4. Document migration commands in the README.
+5. Update local setup instructions so developers run migrations instead of relying only on automatic table creation.

-This should be implemented before real email sending, production deployment, or integration with external HR/email systems.
+This should be implemented before more schema-heavy features such as real users, production authentication, email delivery logs, or a dedicated `llm_call_logs` table.